bradfordcondon/divseek-canada-portal/README.md

 # Docker Deployment of the DivSeek Canada Portal

-The DivSeek Canada Portal is being designed to run within a **Docker** container when the application is run on a Linux server or virtual machine.
+The DivSeek Canada Portal is being designed to run within a system of **Docker** containers when the application is run on a Linux server or virtual machine.
 Thus, some system preparation to run Docker is required.

 ## Configuration for Cloud Deployment